Continuous-variable nonlocality and contextuality: Quantifying contextuality

 \begin{proposition} If $e$ is an empirical model, and $e^\text{bin}$ is any discrete-variable empirical model obtained from $e$ by binning, then contextuality of $e^\text{bin}$ witnesses contextuality of $e$, and quantifiably gives a lower bound $\CF(e^\text{bin}) \leq \CF(e)$. \end{proposition}

-\subsubsection{Assumptions on the outcome spaces}
+\subsection{Assumptions on the outcome spaces}

+In order to phrase the problem of contextuality as an (infinite) linear programming problem and establish the connection with violations of Bell inequalities, we need to impose some conditions on the measurement scenarios, and in particular on the measurable spaces of outcomes.

+First, from now on we assume that we have a \emph{finite number of measurement labels} \ie that $X$ is finite.

-In order to phrase the problem of contextuality as an (infinite) linear programming problem and establish the connection with violations of Bell inequalities, we need to impose some conditions on the measurable spaces of outcomes.
-From now on, we restrict attention to the case where the outcome space $\bfO_x$ for each measurement $x \in X$ is the Borel measurable space for a second-countable locally compact Hausdorff space, \ie that the set $O_x$ is equipped with a second-countable locally compact Hausdorff topology and $\Fc_x$ is the $\sigma$-algebra generated by its open sets, written $\Borel(O_x)$.
+Moreover, we restrict attention to the case where the outcome space $\bfO_x$ for each measurement $x \in X$ is the Borel measurable space for a compact Hausdorff space, \ie that the set $O_x$ is a compact space and $\Fc_x$ is the $\sigma$-algebra generated by its open sets, written $\Borel(O_x)$.
 Note that this includes most situations of interest in practice.
-In particular, it includes the case of measurements with outcomes in $\R$ or $\R^n$ or a bounded subset of these.

-Second countability and Hausdorffness of two spaces $Y$ and $Z$ suffice to show that the Borel $\sigma$-algebra of the product topology is the tensor product of the Borel $\sigma$-algebras, \ie $\Borel(Y \times Z) = \Borel(Y) \otimes \Borel(Z)$ \cite[Lemma 6.4.2 (Vol.~2)]{Bogachev}.
-Hence, these assumptions guarantee that $\bfO_U$ is the Borel $\sigma$-algebra of the product topology on $O_U= \prod_{x \in U}O_x$.
-These spaces are also second-countable, locally compact, and Hausdorff as all three properties are preserved by finite products.
+In particular, it includes the case of measurements with outcomes in a bounded subspace of $\R$ or $\R^n$.
+This is also experimentally motivated since measurement devices are energetically bounded.
+The central missing piece is the case of locally compact spaces, in order to include measurements with outcomes in $\R$ or $\R^n$, which is theoretically relevant ($\R$ would be the canonical outcome space for the quadratures of the electromagnetic field, for instance).
+We address this issue in the next section and show that it reduces to the compact case.

+To summarise we make the following two assumptions here (we will slightly relax the second one later): \begin{enumerate}[label=(\roman*)] \item $X$ is a finite set of measurement labels, \item for each $x \in X$, the outcome space $\bfO_x$ is a compact Hausdorff space. \end{enumerate}